qoherent/ria-hub-docs/docs/content/.Administration/logging-config.md

 ## Log outputs (mode and writer)

-Gitea provides the following log output writers:
+RIA Hub provides the following log output writers:

 - `console` - Log to `stdout` (or `stderr` if it is set in the config)
 - `file` - Log to a file